hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   by ``--output`` and stderr is redirected to the file pointed to by ``--error``.

 The file name can (and usually will) be a template.
-It can contain replacement symbols preceded by a % that allow to use the jobid etc. in the name of the file to ensure unique file names.
+It can contain replacement symbols preceded by a % that allow to use the job ID etc. in the name of the file to ensure unique file names.
-The most useful of such symbols is ``%j`` which will be replaced by the unique jobid.
+The most useful of such symbols is ``%j`` which will be replaced by the unique job ID.
 A full list of replacement symbols can be found in `the sbatch manual page <https://slurm.schedmd.com/sbatch.html>`_.